imissyouso/textmagic-rest-java/docs/TextMagicApi.md

 BasicAuth.setPassword("YOUR PASSWORD");

 TextMagicApi apiInstance = new TextMagicApi();
-Integer page = 1; // Integer | Fetch specified results page
+Integer page = 1; // Integer | Fetch specified results page.
-Integer limit = 10; // Integer | How many results to return
+Integer limit = 10; // Integer | The number of results per page.
 Integer lastId = 56; // Integer | Filter results by ID, selecting all values lesser than the specified ID.
 Note that \\'page\\' parameter is ignored when \\'lastId\\' is specified try {
     GetAllOutboundMessagesPaginatedResponse result = apiInstance.getAllOutboundMessages(page, limit, lastId);